Idaho Rental Lease Agreement Templates (6)

 An Idaho lease agreement is a frequently executed contract that outlines the conditions associated with the use of a rental property.
-The lessor (landlord) and lessee (tenant) must come to a mutual understanding of what the sum of the periodic payment will be, the date on which the tenancy is terminated, and any limitations that may apply to the property.
+The landlord and tenant must come to a mutual understanding of what the sum of the periodic payment will be, the date on which the tenancy is terminated, and any limitations that may apply to the property.

 An Idaho lease agreement is a frequently executed contract that outlines the conditions associated with the use of a rental property.
-The lessor (landlord) and lessee (tenant) must come to a mutual understanding of what the sum of the periodic payment will be, the date on which the tenancy is terminated, and any limitations that may apply to the property.
+The landlord and tenant must come to a mutual understanding of what the sum of the periodic payment will be, the date on which the tenancy is terminated, and any limitations that may apply to the property.

 1. Home »